-Simon HollandI am a Senior Lecturer in Computing at The Open University, and Director and Founder of the Music Computing Lab.
+Simon HollandI am a Senior Lecturer in Computing at The Open University, a member of the Centre for Research in Computing, and Founder and Director of the Music Computing Lab research group.

-Research InterestsMy principal research interests are in Human Computer Interaction, Pervasive, Mobile and Tangible Computing, and Music Computing.
-I also have interests in Technology Enhanced Learning.
-I am Co-Investigator on the E-Sense Project and the Older People and Technological Inclusion ESRC Seminar Series.
-I have devised numerous human-centred computing innovations such as Harmony Space, the Haptic Drum Kit, the Audio GPS, and Direct Combination.
+Research InterestsMy principal research interests include Human Computer Interaction, Music Computing, Assistive Technology, Mobile, Wearable and Whole Body Computing, and Technology Enhanced Learning.
+I was Co-Investigator on the E-Sense Project on digitally enhanced senses and the Older People and Technological Inclusion ESRC project.
+I have devised numerous human-centred computing innovations such as Harmony Space, the Haptic Bracelets, the Haptic Drum Kit, the Audio GPS, and a new and highly expressive form of interaction Direct Combination.